MenghaoGuo/AutoDeeplab/README.md

-I have tried my best to implement AutoDeeplab. \newline Pytorch = 0.4
+I have tried my best to implement AutoDeeplab.

+Pytorch = 0.4

 Python = 3.7